International Human Rights and Terrorism Law LLM - 2020 Entry

 Our teaching approach is international in scope and comparative by nature, and we actively encourage you to build a beneficial network of academics, peers and alumni during your time with us.
 All of this will help you to broaden your experience, deepen your understanding, and prepare for your next step.

-Your postgraduate LLM degree opens doors to a huge range of careers.
-You will develop the skills required to critically evaluate cutting-edge research; skills which are highly prized by employers both here in the UK and overseas.
-The analytical and communications skills developed through your studies are a real boost in any sector.
+Your postgraduate LLM degree can opens doors to a wide range of careers.
+You have the opportunity to develop the skills required to critically evaluate cutting-edge research; skills which can be highly prized by employers both here in the UK and overseas.
+Whilst on the degree you will also have the chance to develop your analytical and communication skills which can help to build on your employability in any sector.
 The LLM is also an ideal stepping stone to PhD study and academia.

 You will study a range of modules as part of your course, some examples of which are listed below.